dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 framework with a novel functional design wasn't exactly revolutionary, what I'd learn would make it worth my time.

+### Swift: Functional For Fun and Profit

-### A Graphics Framework to Learn Low-Level Graphics
+#### A Graphics Framework to Learn Low-Level Graphics

+And yet another major strength for Apple: the Swift language.
+Yes, it's open source now and available on Linux.
+But it's still a first party language and one of the few that's functional and enjoys wide support.
+The programming patterns in Haskell seem to work fairly well in Swift, which opens interesting new design possibilities that aren't as available for other operating systems and platforms.
+Apple is great at concentrating their energy into the right places and Swift exemplifies this.

 As I was learning to work with graphics and compute myself, I wanted to build a framework that allowed me to explore various graphics